 Finding a project champion within the university to be invested and supportive of the WELL certification process was essential to success.
 Dr. Stevens believed that WELL Certification was in keeping with WKU’s stated mission to provide a safe, healthy environment with excellent air quality and the technology to develop the minds of future leaders.
 She knew that the new Ogden College Hall could be a major differentiator for the university by improving student recruitment, and ultimately, student success in crucial STEM fields of study.
 By having her as a champion in their project “corner”, the design team had an owner-advocate supporting their innovative approach throughout the design and evaluation process.“We wanted this multi-departmental science building to be student friendly, utilitarian, energy efficient and a healthy environment for work and learning,” WKU Provost Cheryl Stevens said.
 “We are proud of the final result and look forward to enhanced student learning in its innovative spaces.”

-To create a cutting-edge project like Ogden College Hall within a fixed construction budget, the design team looked for cost saving options that would not impact operations.
+To create a cutting-edge project like Ogden College Hall within a fixed construction budget, CMTA implemented our First 30 approach to look for cost saving options that would not impact operations.
 One design change that made a significant impact on costs without negatively effecting the learning environment was changing the standard height of the fixed windows on all Biosafety Cabinets from 18 to 12 inches.
 This design change alone reduced first-costs for MEP systems by $1.4 million.
 This cost offset allowed additional square footage for the Biology Department and funded fume hood auto-closers for all 104 fume hoods in the building.
 This approach, while an adjustment to existing university design standards was well within industry norms and resulted in improved overall lab hood safety, reduced first costs and energy costs, and additional programming space all while ensuring the project scope was maximized within budget.

 The International WELL Building Institute unlike other building certifying agencies requires significant documentation during building occupancy and an on-site survey of the facility by a third-party expert.
 To ensure the first WELL site survey was a success, CMTA self-performed testing for several aspects of the project, including acoustics, air quality, water quality, lighting, and thermal comfort metrics.
 By taking the time to test the building according the WELL metrics CMTA was able to correct issues prior to the outside audit and limit failing any component of the evaluation, which results in curative action requirements with associated fees.